Wales v Ireland, Six Nations Championship, Saturday 5pm

-Lay under 1.5 goals at 5 to one with Betfair
+Lay Ireland at 5/4 with Betfair

 Latest from Independent journalists on Twitter